lucamorando95/Goal_4.0/README.md

 * When the drone has navigated for a distance equal to the distance between the two given waypoints, it start to hover in place and release the control to the user.
 * The shooting task is automatic managed by the UAV taking into account the heigth, the overlap and the drone velocity.
 * The pitch and the yaw of the camera is automatically managed by the UAV.
+* The drone starts its inspection only if the user type the number of the PV array that is going to be inspected. (the Number must be typed in the terminal that managed the solar_fligth_control task).
+* The drone stops when: i) the end of the PV array is reached, ii) the user press a key.

+If the shooting task is executed, the user can find a file with the information of every single photo taken in the following directory in the Manifold: